MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-configure-deployment-sources.md

 ---

-# Configure deployment sources
+# Configure deployment sources for App Services on Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 App Service on Azure Stack supports on-demand deployment from multiple source control providers.
-This feature lets application developers deploy direct from their source control repositories.
+This feature lets app developers deploy direct from their source control repositories.
 If users want to configure App Service to connect to their repositories, a cloud operator must first configure the integration between App Service on Azure Stack and the source control provider.

 In addition to local Git, the following source control providers are supported: